mariusGundersen/gulp-flatMap/readme.md

 ## API

-The fork method takes one argument, a function.
-This function is called once for each file piped to fork.
+The forEach method takes one argument, a function.
+This function is called once for each file piped to forEach.
 The function is passed a stream as its only argument, and it must return a stream.

 ## License